-Sudan: Security leadership inspects rains-hit areas
+Sudan: Security Leadership Inspects Rains-Hit Areas

 The tour aimed at inspecting the situations in the rains and floods-hit areas.

-General, Omer was accompanied by the Directors of military intelligence and Police.
+General, Oar was accompanied by the Directors of military intelligence and Police.

 Read the original article on SNA.